Static or Dynamic QR-code?

 In short:

-Static QR codes contain all entered information.
-Dynamic QR codes don’t.
-This is why the landing page of dynamic QR codes can be changed, and the amount of scans measured.
+• Static QR-codes contain all entered information.
+Dynamic QR-codes don’t.
+This is why the landing page of dynamic QR-codes can be changed, and the amount of scans measured.

-For a static QR code you don’t need an account, and a static one is a little faster as you are directed to the landing page in one go.
-In the end, both QR codes have their up and downsides, and it really depends on the situation you are using QR codes for, what option is best for you.
+• For a static QR-code you don’t need an account, and a static one is a little faster as you are directed to the landing page in one go.

 FAQ